Finding the motivation

 Ideally, in a relationship, partners will share values, however, it doesn’t always work out that way.
 If you live with someone who is not convinced that waste reduction is worth the effort, just remember this sage advice from my daughter Haley.

-So, how did I get my husband on board with waste reduction?
-In his defense, he works the equivalent of two full time jobs.
+So, how did I get my husband (and children) on board with waste reduction?
+In my husband’s defense, he works the equivalent of two full time jobs.

 I bet you’ve taught your children to pick up their trash when you take them to the beach.
 That makes a huge difference.
 Teaching our kids to care about waste reduction and creation care is making a huge contribution to the environment.